 Jubilee Choir (for grades 2-5)

 Builds on the music skills and worship leadership begun in the younger children’s choir.
-Jubilee Choir, directed by Rebecca Dyck, Director of Children and Family Ministries, is meeting on Zoom on Wednesdays at 3:30 p.m. for 30-40 minutes.
-Contact Rebecca for more information and the Zoom link.
+Jubilee Choir, directed by Rebecca Dyck, Director of Children and Family Ministries, is meeting each Sunday in the Sanctuary from 3:45-5 p.m.
+Contact Rebecca for more information.
 Vocal development and a beautiful unison sound are foundational to this choir.
 The choristers develop two-part singing skills and basic music theory through use of printed octavos and hymn books.
 Jubilee choristers recognize they are a vital part of worship leadership at University UMC, and that through their music God is glorified and God’s people are uplifted.
 The Jubilee Choir sings in worship service about once a month; additionally, the choir provides music on special holy days, such as Christmas Eve and Ash Wednesday.
 Each choir year concludes with a full-production musical, including choral and solo singing, acting, costumes and sets.